-Slow down to trolling speed, and shift into Forward before shallow water operation.
+Slow down to trolling speed, and shift to the Neutral or Forward before shallow water operation.

-- (1) Shallow water running position: With the shift lever in Forward, tilt the motor up slowly, to approximately 40°, then lower the motor it will automatically set in the shallow water operation angle. - (2) Return to normal running position:
+- (1) Shallow water running position: With the shift lever in Neutral or Forward, tilt the motor up slowly, to approximately 40°, then lower the motor it will automatically set in the shallow water operation angle. - (2) Return to normal running position: